-He became an international celebrity while still in his early 20s for the kind of folksy humor that made Mark Twain famous.
-Like the older humorist Josh Billings, Ward used phonetic spelling in his writing and took on a droll persona in his lectures.
+He became an international celebrity in his early 20s for the kind of folksy humor that made Mark Twain famous.
+Like the humorist Josh Billings, Ward used phonetic spelling and took on a droll persona in his lectures.

-“I am not a politician, and my other habits are good, also,” was one of his lines.
-“The Puritans nobly fled from a land of despotism to a land of freedim, where they could not only enjoy their own religion, but could prevent everybody else from enjoyin his,” was another.
+“I am not a politician, and my other habits are good, also,” he’d say.
+Or, “the Puritans nobly fled from a land of despotism to a land of freedim, where they could not only enjoy their own religion, but could prevent everybody else from enjoyin his.”

 Browne With an E

 He was born Charles Farrar Brown in Waterford, Maine, on April 26, 1834.
 After he became famous he added the ‘e’ to ‘Brown.’
-His father Levi was a land surveyor and justice of the peace, his mother Caroline Farrar was a descendant of the first Puritans.
+His father Levi was a land surveyor and justice of the peace, his mother, Caroline Farrar, a descendant of the first Puritans.

 Though his parents were prominent citizens, the townspeople were sure he would come to a bad end.
-‘Charley’ didn’t like to work, preferring to lie around or put on ‘circuses’ in which he dressed up a cow and called it an elephant.
+‘Charley’ didn’t like to work.
+He preferred to lie around or put on ‘circuses’ in which he dressed up a cow and called it an elephant.

-He and his older brother Cyrus played pranks as they grew up: stealing apples, pouring ink down a schoolmate’s neck, locking up hens in the schoolhouse to avoid going to classl during the subsequent cleanup.
+He and his older brother Cyrus played pranks as they grew up.
+They stole apples, poured ink down a schoolmate’s neck and locked up hens in the schoolhouse to avoid going to class during the subsequent cleanup.

 He went to work for the Norway Advertiser.
 “He set type, loafed a good deal, wrote items, and led the general mixed life of the devil in a country printer,” wrote his biographer, Don Carlos Seitz.
-The newspaper, after a change of name, failed, and Charles Browne found a job in Skowhegan, which he escaped by climbing down a rope from his bedroom window.
-A relative got him a job as a printer for the Carpet Bag in Boston for three years, where he set type for poetry by John Godfrey Saxe and Charles Graham Halpine.
+The newspaper, after a change of name, failed, and Charles Browne found a job in Skowhegan.
+He escaped that job by climbing down a rope from his bedroom window.
+A relative got him a job as a printer for the Carpet Bag in Boston for three years.
+There he set type for poetry by John Godfrey Saxe and Charles Graham Halpine.